Structure and Seismic

-The Stress, Structure and Seismic group’s research ultimately benefits the entire mining and resources industry.
+Our research ultimately benefits the entire mining and resources industry.
 Certain lines of enquiry, however, do have particular relevance for organisations working in specific areas.
 For example, research into:

 - contemporary stress fields has a major impact on exploration for, and exploitation of, hydrocarbon reservoirs, especially in relation to wellbore stability, hydraulic fracture stimulation, structural permeability, and determining the nature of recent fault reactivation